 Batching tasks works because you’re maintaining the same frame of mind for all the tasks involved.

-An example is cooking, batch other tasks like cleaning dishes or wiping the counters down with it.
+An example is cooking, where you can batch other tasks like scheduling your meals for the week, prepping the ingredients for your meals, and cleaning the dishes.
 Another example is by batching your “social tasks” together, like emails, text messages, and voice-mails together.

 Always batch similar tasks together when planning your day, it’ll definitely make your work process flow more smoothly.